asegs/HoboEncampment/README.md

 Once people have come to your camp, use 'p' to assign them.
 Level 3 paths must be built by a house or by another level 3 path.
 These are significant because they allow road access, fast travel, and material access.
 Save your game with 'c', and get a similar help blurb with 'h'.

+If you encounter bugs, have an idea for a feature, or have other insights into this game, please email me at ajs2290@g.rit.edu.
+The code for this game is not optimized completely, and there are some obvious improvements to be made (701-737).
+However, part of this game's philosophy is that all save data should generally look like a screenshot of the game, with some changes, but suggesting the use of dataclasses and an array of houses to make the appeal_calc() function faster is not the point of the game.
+TIP: to find your character 'G' easier, change the 'G' in line 168 to the word 'YOU'.
+This will go back to being a 'G' after one cycle.